frak/Magento-Gearman-Module/README.markdown

 Unit Tests
 ----------
-In order to be able to run the Unit tests for this module, you will need to have configured the module in Magento (I will be working on removing this dependency), and you will also need to have installed and setup the Ibuildings Mage_Test module, available on [GitHub](/ibuildings/Mage_Test).
+In order to be able to run the Unit tests for this module, you will also need to have installed and setup the Ibuildings Mage_Test module, available on [GitHub](/ibuildings/Mage_Test).
 Once you have this setup, you will need to change the BASE_URL constant in QueueTest.php to reflect your development server.